-Israel 2024
+Israel Trip 2024

-Visiting the Birthplace of Self-Governance
+Exploring the Biblical Roots of Self-Governance

 What better place to learn, understand, and be equipped to apply the true meaning of self-governance than its birthplace in the Holy Land?

-Our estimated cost per person for this once-in-a-lifetime experience in Israel – including round-trip flights, hotel accommodations, three meals per day, and travel in Israel – is approximately:
+The estimated cost per person for this once-in-a-lifetime experience in Israel – including round-trip flights, hotel accommodations, three meals per day, and travel in Israel – is approximately:

 ▪️ Economy Airline Seating: $5,050.00 per person